kahnwong/karnwong.me/content/posts/cost-optimization-with-kubernetes/index.md

 If you're using Terraform, you can use [Infracost](https://www.infracost.io/) to create a cost report.
 Pretty nifty.
 But what about kubernetes?
 Given cost reporting is a basic feature, kubernetes is no exception.

-Enters [OpenCost](https://www.opencost.io/), a vendor-neutral open source project for measuring and allocating infrastructure and container costs in real time.
+Enter [OpenCost](https://www.opencost.io/), a vendor-neutral open source project for measuring and allocating infrastructure and container costs in real time.
 This also means it is vendor-agnostic.
 Meaning as long as it's kubernetes, it would work regardless of which cloud it's on (and it works with on-prem setup as well 😉).

 Under the hood, it utilizes [prometheus metrics], in conjunction with [provisioned resources for containers - defined in deployment manifest], to calculate cost based on [cloud pricing per compute unit - you can adjust this later].